-Due Date: May 30th, 2014 Complete and send in the assignment before you begin studying the last module.
+Due Date: See course schedule above.
+Complete and send in the assignment before you begin studying the last module.

 Purpose: Soil Science for Horticulture is an introductory course, and will not provide you with detailed information about your own Horticultural interests.
-This project is your opportunity to investigate Soil Science issues for your specialty (greenhouse bedding plants, golf course management, potato production, houseplant care, orchard production...).
+This project is your opportunity to investigate Soil Science issues for your specialty (greenhouse bedding plants, golf course management, potato production, houseplant care, orchard production, etc).
+Please note: Only crops that can be legally grown in Canada can be used for this paper.
+If you have questions about your chosen crop, please contact the instructor well in advance of the completion deadline.